KaranfuSamhu/KaranfuSamhu/README.md

 - 👋 Hi, I’m @KaranfuSamhu
-- 👀 I’m interested in learning about developing softwares -
+- 👀 I’m interested in learning about developing software
 - 📫 How to reach me: You can reach me through github

 <!---